-The Newtonian gravitational constant, G, is one of the most fundamental constants of nature, but we still do not have an accurate value for it.
-Now, a team of scientists in China has claimed that they have made a most precise measurement of gravity’s strength yet by measuring G.
+The Newtonian gravitational constant, G, is one of the most fundamental constants of nature.
+Still, we do not have an accurate value for it.
+Now, a team of scientists in China has claimed that they have made the most precise measurement of gravity’s strength yet by measuring G.

 In order to calculate the actual gravitational force between two things, you have to multiply the combined masses divided by the distance squared by a very, very, very tiny number.

 Given how little it is, deciding the true estimation of G is extremely difficult, and the agreed-upon esteem set by the International Committee on Data for Science and Technology (CODATA) is considerably less exact than the values agreed upon for different numbers that researchers utilize.

 Today, researchers utilize an estimation of .0000000000667408, give or take 47 sections for each million.
 Basically, ascertaining with this G resembles endeavoring to paint with a fat paintbrush versus different examinations whose constants resemble painting with skinnier paintbrushes.

 Scientists built two plate-containing torsion balances that are based on different measurement techniques: the time-of-swing (TOS) method and the angular acceleration-feedback (AAF) method.
 In the TOS method, the rotation of the plate is oscillatory.
 G is calculated from the change in the speed of the oscillation when the external masses are in two different configurations.

 By contrast, in the AAF method, two turntables are used to rotate the torsion balance and the external masses individually.
 G is determined from the angular acceleration of the turntable associated with the torsion balance when the amount of twisting of the fiber is reduced to zero.